 A typical "scrape" request asks the tracker for status information about a single or all torrents that the tracker is tracking.
 The difference between an "announce" and "scrape" request is determined by the URL used to query the tracker.
 The tracker will respond with information like the number of peers and seeds connected, and the number of downloads completed.
+This data will be fetched from the database.

 - 3. Making a web interface that takes a file, prompts the user for the minimum amount of information regarding the file through the use of automation and intelligent defaults, make a .torrent metadata file for it, add it to the tracker, and put the file up for download via HTTP. - 4.
 The final part of the project is the addition of the "everseed."
-The "everseed" is the initial and permanent uploader for the file that prevents the torrent from "dying" (a state where a complete copy of the file does not exists among the peers in the swarm, preventing the file from ever reaching completion).
+The "everseed" is the initial and permanent uploader for the file that prevents the torrent from "dying" (a state where a complete copy of the file does not exists among the peers in the swarm, preventing the peers from ever completing downloading the file).
 This is a problem when a torrent has been around for a long time or is not that popular.